PKatre17/Recommender-System/README.md

    * Age: age of the customer
    * Postal_code: postal code of each customer

-3. Transaction_train.csv – This gives us insight about the transactions made by customers for the products
+3. Transaction_train.csv – This gives us insight into the transactions made by customers for the products
    * T_dat: date of transaction
    * Article_id: unique id for each product
    * Customer_id: unique id for each customer